PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "The very one.
 He is powerful, powerful beyond all those who have come before him."

 "But there's a catch," said Boltac, "There's always a catch.
-No such thing as free bottomless pit."
+No such thing as a free bottomless pit."

 "If the link is severed, if the flame of magic is quenched, it will leave this dimension.
 And we will be released."